Consider your market

 - talk to people in the industry

-- access statistical information from the Australian Bureau of Statistics, industry associations and chambers of commerce; specialty trade or industry journals, research reports and publications; Yellow Pages Online and other business directories; libraries/universities; small business corporations/advisory services.
+- access statistical information from the Australian Bureau of Statistics, industry associations and chambers of commerce; specialty trade or industry journals, research reports and publications; business directories; libraries/universities; small business corporations/advisory services.

 - Complete our customer profile chart to help assess your potential market.